-- A plan sponsor can ask for referrals from active members, including names and addresses, but cannot request phone numbers.
-Plan sponsors may use member provided referral names and mailing addresses to solicit potential new members by mail only. - Any solicitation for leads, including letters sent from plan sponsors to members cannot announce that a gift will be offered for a referral. - Plan sponsors may not use cash promotions as part of a referral program. - Plan sponsors may offer thank you gifts provided that they're each individually worth \$15 or less. - MAY ask for referrals from enrollees/members names, mailing addresses, email address ONLY - all emails MUST have opt-out feature in every communication - MAY solicit potential new members by conventional mail & email
+A plan sponsor can ask for referrals from active members, including names and addresses, but cannot request phone numbers.

+Plan sponsors may use member provided referral names and mailing addresses to solicit potential new members by mail only.

+Any solicitation for leads, including letters sent from plan sponsors to members cannot announce that a gift will be offered for a referral

+Plan sponsors may not use cash promotions as part of a referral program.

+Plan sponsors may offer thank you gifts provided that they're each individually worth \$15 or less.

+Communication and Marketing Requirements: Marketing in a Healthcare Facility